 It’s a saturated market but there’s still room for newcomers who can fit into an untapped niche or bring a fresh perspective to traditional craft.

-How to start a jewelry making business
+How to start a jewelry business online

 We consulted two jewelry designers and asked them to share their own personal experiences in building a brand from scratch.
 Here, you’ll meet:

-Starting a jewelry business: first steps
+How to start a jewelry business: first steps

 One of the first questions to ask yourself is: fine or fashion?
 Or maybe your interest lies somewhere in between.
 Each category has its own materials, production process, price point, and customer profile:

 - Made with precious and semi-precious metals and gems

 - A higher price point

 - Made with excellent craftsmanship, usually not mass produced

 - For the luxury/wedding/special occasion customer